iterative/dvc.org/content/docs/user-guide/dvc-files/advanced-dvc.yaml.md

 ## Templating

-`dvc.yaml` supports a templating format to reuse values from different sources in the YAML structure itself.
+`dvc.yaml` supports a templating format to insert values from different sources in the YAML structure itself.
 The sources can be external [parameters files](/doc/command-reference/params), or internal `vars`.